YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 {{% accordion summary="Whose notebook was it?" status="closed" border="style01" class="faq" id="" %}}

-I have no doubt it was Dong Gi's notebook where he scribbled his thoughts to understand the connections of everyone … because he needs to stop his daughter from going back in time or meeting Han Taesul.
-Noticed how Dong Gi trained Seohae and tried everything to keep the knowledge of the uploader from her?
+I have no doubt it was Donggi's notebook where he scribbled his thoughts to understand the connections of everyone … because he needs to stop his daughter from going back in time or meeting Han Taesul.
+Noticed how Donggi trained Seohae and tried everything to keep the knowledge of the uploader from her?
 He investigated and kept notes.
 Let's go back to episode 15.
-Remember what 2035-Sigma said to Dong Gi in the Uploader room?
+Remember what 2035-Sigma said to Donggi in the Uploader room?
 Paraphrasing, "you know she made it to the past, safe and sound".
 {{% /accordion %}}

 {{% accordion summary="But how did 2020-Sigma acquire the notebook?" status="closed" border="style01" class="faq" id="" %}}

-Remember that scene in episode 16 when Dong Gi removed two items from his jacket before giving it to 2020-Sigma?
+Remember that scene in episode 16 when Donggi removed two items from his jacket before giving it to 2020-Sigma?
 He forgot something else … his notebook.

 What did I say at the beginning of this post about creative writing? **Show, don't tell** and **if a scene won't move the story forward, delete it**.
-There was no need to focus on Dong Gi removing the items from the pockets of his jacket.
+There was no need to focus on Donggi removing the items from the pockets of his jacket.
 There were even two scenes, one scene was in front of him and the other scene was a back shot.
 It was a clear sign that there is something the writers want to ***show*** us in those two scenes.
 It was not about the jacket.
 It was not about those two items he removed.
 It was about what he had forgotten … his notebook.

 {{< image
   type="image"